tavoli/tavoli/README.md

-Hi 👋 My name is Gustavo Jonathan
+Hi 👋 My name is Gustavo Lima, but you can call me Lima.
 ========================

 Front end Developer